 Having worked in the field of equity, diversity, and inclusion for almost a decade, I found that many sports organisations attribute low participation and representation to cultural factors alone, whereas in fact, structural barriers are the primary cause of these issues.

-In my undergraduate degree, I investigated if South Asian culture contributes to the underrepresentation in sports for my dissertation.
-I found that because South Asians do not see someone who looks like them in the sports industry, they feel they don’t belong – this is something I aim to explore in my PhD research further.
-My doctoral dissertation could assist organisations such as the England Cricket Board to implement interventions designed to increase British South Asian representation at the professional level.
+During my undergraduate degree, I investigated whether South Asian culture contributes to the underrepresentation in sports for my dissertation.
+My research found that a lack of representation within the industry reinforces feelings of exclusion, discouraging participation.
+This is a theme I intend to explore further in my PhD.
+My doctoral research has the potential to inform organisations such as the England Cricket Board in developing targeted interventions to increase British South Asian representation at the professional level.

 I wanted to complete my PhD at BCU because I was attracted to the idea of working with other sporting organisations, and BCU had strong partnerships.
-I have the honour at BCU to work alongside the England and Wales Cricket Board, Take Her Lead, SACA, and ACE Cricket.
+I have the honour at BCU to work alongside the England and Wales Cricket Board, Take Her Lead, the South Asian Cricket Academy, and ACE Academy.

-The advice I would give to future PhD students would be to believe in themselves, be the change they wish to see in the world and celebrate their achievements.
-If you have a passion for your research, nothing should or can stop you!
+The advice I would give to future PhD students would be to believe in themselves, be the change they wish to see in the world and to celebrate their achievements.
+Most importantly, enjoy the journey.